-There will be weekly assignments throughout the semester that will be found in each module.
+There will be at least 12 assignments throughout the semester.
 Assignments will be designed to reinforce content covered in class and in assigned materials.
 Most assignments will be located in the assessment area.
-Unless otherwise noted assignments will be due on Sunday night each week at 11:30 PM.
+Unless otherwise noted assignments will be due on Monday night each week at 11:30 PM.
 All assignments will have a period of one week to be completed (due by date), and will have an extra week built in for late submission (available date).
 No assignments will be reopened after the second week.